Explained: Green Mountain Power’s Bring Your Own Device program

-As long as your battery system is installed alongside a new or existing solar panel system, and it will be 100% charged using the solar panels, you can claim the 30% federal tax credit when participating in the BYOD program.
+You can claim the 30% federal tax credit when participating in the BYOD program.
 The battery does not have to be connected to solar panels to receive the tax credit.

 Exactly how much you spend on your battery installation will depend on the battery system (brand, size, how many batteries, etc.), your installer, and which incentive you choose.
 With that said, let’s go over a few examples so you can get a general idea of what to expect.